Bolsa de Valores de Nicaragua: Background

-BVDN offers domestic investors and foreign shareholders a platform to conduct operations within the framework of an open market economy.
+BVN offers domestic investors and foreign shareholders a platform to conduct operations within the framework of an open market economy.
 The main characteristics of this market are the following: (1) Fixed income financial instruments in U.S. dollars and local currency indices; (2) A total exemption of income and capital gains taxes for traded securities; (3) No restrictions on foreign direct investment (FDI); (4) An effective regulatory frame.

 Legal Framework

 Bolsa de Valores de Nicaragua is supervised by the Superintendencia de Bancos y Otras Instituciones Financieras (Supervision of Banks and Other Financial Institutions).
-This institution supervises trading activity, market positions, as well as stock brokers and issuers of securities.
+This institution supervises trading activity, market positions, as well as stock brokers, banks, insurance companies and issuers of securities.

 The specific regulatory frame of exchange activity is conformed by Presidential Decree 33-93 or Reglamento General sobre Bolsas de Valores (General Stock Market Regulations).
-The president of the exchange as of 2006 is Dr. Raúl A. Lacayo Solórzano.
+The president of the exchange as of 2023 is Dr. Raúl A. Lacayo Solórzano.